All you need to know about child maintenance

 - The personal details of the parent required to pay maintenance such as their name, surname physical and work address.

-- A maintenance clerk will submit your forms to the maintanence office for review and registration.
+- A maintenance clerk will submit your forms to the maintenance office for review and registration.

 - Submit proof of your monthly income and expenses such as receipts for food purchases and electricity/rent bills along with your completed form.

-- The court will serve a summons (a letter instructing a person to come to court) on the respondent (the person against whom the claim is brought) to appear in court on a specific date to discuss the matter.
+- The court will serve a summons (a letter instructing a person to come to court) on the respondent (the parent or guardian who should pay maintenance) to appear in court on a specific date to discuss the matter.

-- If the responsible person does not consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.
+- If the responsible person doesn't consent to the issuance of an order, they must appear in court, where evidence from both parties and their witnesses will be heard.

 - If the court finds the person liable for paying maintenance, payments must be made.
-It is a criminal offence not to pay.
+It's a criminal offence not to pay.

-If a parent does not pay, the other parent can do the following:
+If a parent who must pay maintenance doesn't pay, the primary caregiver of the child can do the following:

 - Lay a formal complaint at the maintenance office.